Feridun Hamdullahpur: Education

 Hamdullahpur attended the Istanbul Technical University earning his undergraduate degree and his master's in mechanical engineering.
 He moved to Canada to do a PhD at the Technical University of Nova Scotia, which is now part of Dalhousie University.

 Prior to being appointed president, Hamdullahpur was Waterloo's vice president academic and provost, a role which he held for just over a year before being appointed interim president.
 Prior to this, Hamdullahpur held various roles at Carleton University in Ottawa, Ontario, Canada.

 Career

-After completing his time as president and vice-chancellor of the University of Waterloo, Hamdullahpur continues to serve on several boards, including as a board director for AMTD Group that he began serving on in 2019.
+After completing his time as president and vice-chancellor of the University of Waterloo, Hamdullahpur continues to serve on several boards, including as a board director for AMTD Group of which he started a relationship with the overall group since 2015 as an Independent Chairman of the Firmwide Executive Management Committee.
 He also currently serves as a member of ApplyBoard's Canadian Advisory Board and as a member of the Honorary Treasurer for the Association of Commonwealth Universities.

 He was appointed to the Order of Canada in 2022.
+Hamdullaphar is also the publisher and director of L'Officiel, a subsidiary of AMTD.